mgk2014/RepData_PeerAssessment1/PA1_template.md

 ```r
 timeInterval <- avgStepsByInterval[which.max(avgStepsByInterval$mean),1]
 ```
-Time interval with maximum number of steps is 835 (hhmm)
+Time interval with maximum number of steps is 835 (expressed as 'hhmm')

 ## TASK 4 - Imputing Missing Values